inmo-jang/rain_teleoperation/README.md

 ## Installation

 ### univesral_robot
-- Install universal_robot using apt, as recommended in https://github.com/ros-industrial/universal_robot.
+- Install universal_robot using apt, as recommended in https://github.com/ros-industrial/universal_robot:
+       "NOTE: please prefer using the binary release (see previous section) over building from source where possible.
+Source installs will not be automatically updated by new package releases and require more work to setup."

 ```
     sudo apt-get install ros-$ROS_DISTRO-universal-robot